 5. Mailchimp

-Founded over 20 years ago in 2001, Mailchimp now brings in $800 million in annual revenue.
+Founded over 20 years ago in 2001, Mailchimp hit $1 billion in annual revenue before being sold to Intuit for $12 billion.

 Mailchimp’s MVP